 Taste: A good example of the Bruichladdich spirit being allowed to stand on its own feet without the influence of highly active wine casks.
 Malt notes with shortbread biscuits and barley sugar.
 Sea salt and pepper.
 Vanilla.
 Toffee.
 Agave syrup.
 Apple and lemon.
 Dry, slightly woody finish.
 Bruichladdich is famously unpeated but I frequently find something unmistakably ‘Islay’ about it that I struggle to put my finger on.
 As if the wood, sea salt and pepper notes combine to give a suggestion of smoke.

-Value for Money: On the face of it, asking the best part of £60 for an eight year old whisky seems a little bit much.
+Thoughts: On the face of it, asking the best part of £60 for an eight year old whisky seems a little bit much.
 In the context of travel retail however, it is one of the more appealing options.

 Bruichladdich in its purest and simplest form, yet not so simple as to be dull.
 It is a deeply satisfying single malt that gets its flavour and complexity from good ingredients and time in quality oak, rather than relying on exotic wine casks or extreme peating levels.
 Given a straight choice between this and the considerably cheaper “Classic Laddie” I’m afraid the Classic wins, but for those hell-bent on buying at the airport, this Eight deserves to be high on their list of possibilities.